This information describes how you can perform arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy.

 - Move your arm to the middle of your back.

-Do 10 repetitions of each exercise below 5 times a day until you have regained full range of motion and can use your arm as you did before surgery in all of your normal activities.
+You should do each of the exercises below 5 times a day.
+Keep doing so until you have a full range of motion again, and can use your arm as you did before surgery in all of your normal activities.
 This includes activities at work, at home, and in recreation or sports.
 If you had limited movement in your arm before surgery, your goal will be to regain as much movement as you had before.

-If you continue to have difficulty moving your shoulder 4 weeks after your surgery, tell your surgeon.
-They will determine if you need further rehabilitation, such as physical or occupational therapy.
+If you still have trouble moving your shoulder 4 weeks after your surgery, tell your doctor.
+They will let you know if you need further rehabilitation, such as physical or occupational therapy.

 Before you begin, gather the following supplies:

-- 4 pieces of tape (to mark your progress on a wall)
+- 4 pieces of tape.
+You’ll use these to mark your progress with some exercises.

 - A stopwatch, timer, or watch with a second hand.
-You will need to hold some of the exercises for a full minute.
+You’ll use this will need to time some of the exercises.

-The shoulder roll is a good beginning exercise, since it provides a gentle stretch to your chest and shoulder muscles.
+The shoulder roll is a good exercise to start with, since it gently stretches your chest and shoulder muscles.

-- Stand or sit comfortably with your arms relaxed at your sides (see Figure 1).
+- Stand or sit comfortably with your arms relaxed at your sides.

-- In a circular motion, bring your shoulders forward, up, backward, and down.
-Try to make the circle as large as you can and get both of your shoulders to move at the same time.
+- In a circular motion, bring your shoulders forward, up, backward, and down (see Figure 1).
+Try to make the circle as large as you can and move both of your shoulders at the same time.
+Do these 10 times.

 The shoulder wings exercise will help you regain outward movement of your shoulder.
 You can do this exercise while sitting or standing.